Don Bishop

-Donald William Bishop (July 1, 1934 – November 13, 1998) was an American football cornerback in the National Football League for the Dallas Cowboys, Pittsburgh Steelers and Chicago Bears.
+Donald William Bishop (July 1, 1934 – November 13, 1998) was an American professional football cornerback in the National Football League (NFL) for the Pittsburgh Steelers, Chicago Bears and Dallas Cowboys.
 He played college football at Los Angeles City College.

-Early years
+Early life

-Bishop was born on July 1, 1934 in Rawlings, Virginia.
-He attended Jefferson High School.
-He moved on to Los Angeles City College, where he was a two-way End and earned Junior College All-American honors.
+Bishop was born on July 1, 1934, in Rawlings, Virginia.
+He attended Jefferson High School, where he competed in football and baseball.

+He enrolled at Los Angeles City College, where he was a two-way end.

+In 1953, he received All-Western State Conference honors.
+He spent two years out of football while serving his military service.

+He returned in 1957 and was named the starter a left end.
+He received All-Western State Conference and Junior College All-American honors.

 Professional career

 Pittsburgh Steelers

-Bishop was signed as an undrafted free agent by the Pittsburgh Steelers after the 1958 NFL Draft.
+Bishop was signed as an undrafted free agent by the Pittsburgh Steelers after the 1958 NFL draft on January 29.
 He was tried at split end and as a halfback, catching only 3 passes in his rookie season.
 In his second year, he was used at defensive halfback and punt returner, but was released after 2 games on October 12, because of poor performances.

 Chicago Bears

 The Chicago Bears claimed him off waivers during the 1959 season, but played him in only one game.